 Moreover, we advise students to choose a topic that has been covered extensively in specialized literature and that has feasible completion stages.
-Do not forget this FP corresponds to a Postgraduate Certificate Final Project, not to a Masters Project and not to a PhD Thesis, and, consequently, it cannot have a similar extension.
+Do not forget this FP corresponds to a Masters Project and not to a PhD Thesis, and, consequently, it cannot have a similar extension.
 Sometimes, the initial eagerness leads students to encompass too much work, without realizing how much effort this type of research requires.